NovaPlays134/ThemeManager/README.md

 # ThemeManager
-A quick theme picker for Stand mod menu
+A quick theme picker for Stand mod menu if you want to switch themes its the best to first apply the default theme and then the new one you want to have because of the headers not loading :D

 # How to install
 copy everything from the downloaded folder exept the README file and paste everything in the Lua Scripts folder